Graph Flow Matching: Enhancing Image Generation with Neighbor-Aware Flow Fields: Experimental Details

 \subsubsection{GPS Diffusion Architecture}

-The GPS diffusion module implements the velocity correction term $v_{\text{diff}}$ using a graph transformer architecture as described in \Cref{sec:method}.
-We adapted the implementation from the PyTorch Geometric repository\footnote{https://github.com/pyg-team/pytorch\_geometric/blob/master/examples/graph\_gps.py}.
+The GPS diffusion module implements the velocity correction term $\mathbf{v}_{\text{diff}}$ using a graph transformer architecture as described in \Cref{sec:method}.
+We adapted the implementation from the PyTorch Geometric repository\footnote{\url{https://github.com/pyg-team/pytorch_geometric/blob/master/examples/graph_gps.py}}.
 Table \ref{tab:app_gps_arch_hyperparams} presents the hyperparameters used for each dataset in our GPS module experiments.
 The module:

 \begin{itemize} \item Projects latent tensors into a fixed-width embedding space (Hidden Dim) \item Processes node features through multiple graph transformer layers (Layers) \item Captures graph structure using random walk positional encodings of specified dimension and length (PE Dim, Walk Length) \item Applies temporal conditioning via learnable sinusoidal embeddings (Time Channels) \item Integrates information across nodes using multi-head attention mechanisms \end{itemize}